 The efficiency rate is still under 20% on average for most consumer solar panels (National Academy of Engineering).
 It continues to rise from year to year as the graph below shows, but much of it is still under research from different companies/types of panels.
 One of those materials being researched is called perovskites, which is expected to replace current photovoltaics (Wang, 2014).
 Research first then mass production takes years and many resources before it can be put on the market for consumers.

-1. nuclear power – Use the universe.
+1. Nuclear power – Use the universe.
 Solar energy uses the power of the sun, but how about you make it yourself here?
-On the large scale, there is nothing more powerful than the power of the suns – or more specifically nuclear fusion.
+On a large scale, there is nothing more powerful than the power of the sun – or more specifically nuclear fusion.
 As you probably learned in junior high or grammar school, nuclear power includes both nuclear fission, where you split a high-mass atom, and nuclear fusion, where you collide low-mass atoms together into a single atom.
 Both give off tremendous energy as a byproduct.

 I am already at 3,000 word count so more on nuclear power next week as it requires in-depth analysis & explanations.